SayakaMiura/BEAM/BEAMpp/README.txt

 python BEAMpp.py Example/Test.fasta normal

-After running BEAM, the output file (refined cell sequences) can be found in the directory of input file.

-A: Non-mutant base
-T: Mutant base

-The posterior probability is listed in the text file.
+The posterior probability will be listed in the output text file.

 How to cite
 =================